patrickbwarren/qgis3-survex-import/README.md

 CRS if that is set appropriately).

-For the OS SD grid square, the requisite custom CRS can be created from the following proj.4 string
+For the OS SD grid square, the requisite custom CRS can be created from the following (long!) proj.4 string
 ```
 +proj=tmerc +lat_0=49 +lon_0=-2 +k=0.9996012717 +x_0=100000 +y_0=-500000 +ellps=airy +towgs84=375,-111,431,0,0,0,0 +units=m +vunits=m +no_defs
 ```
-(all on one line).
-This is identical to the proj.4 string for the British National Grid except that the `+x_0` and `+y_0` entries have been shifted to a new false origin for the SD grid square.
+This is identical to the proj.4 string for the
+British National Grid except that the `+x_0` and `+y_0` entries have been shifted to a new false origin for the SD grid square.